InSpaceAI/RL-InDrone/Readme.md

 ## **About**

 There are drone environments made by **InSpace**.
 You can test your algorithm in these environments with default settings.
-Besides, you can modify some settings(state, action, reward, ...) too.
-Most will be modified within __*DroneAgent.cs*__ script file.
+Besides, you can change some settings(state, action, reward, ...) too.
+Most will be changed within __*DroneAgent.cs*__ script file.
 And You can make any environments with this drone agent.
 If you want to see another environments, click [here](https://www.youtube.com/channel/UCZx739AbunG2bGD5t0sNAhw/videos)

 ## **Environment**